AstreaRider/gh-workflows/README.md

 ## Container Build Workflow Template

-This reusable GitHub Actions workflow builds a container image using Docker without pushing it to the registry.
+This reusable GitHub Actions workflow builds a container image using Docker without pushing it.
+It leverages docker/metadata-action to generate intelligent and consistent image tags based on Git refs, semantic versions, SHA, and a timestamp.
-It supports flexible tagging strategies, works across cloud or self-hosted registries, and is designed with modern CI/CD best practices in mind.

 ### 📦 Features
 * 🔨 Builds a container image from your source code
 * 🧠 Reusable across projects via workflow_call
+* 🏷️ Automatically tags images with:
+  * branch-latest
+  * branch-timestamp (e.g. dev-20250611XXXXXX)
+  * Git short SHA (e.g. sha-abc1234)
+  * Semantic version (e.g. v1.0.1) if triggered from Git tag
+* 💪 Supports custom self-hosted runners
 * 🌐 Works with any container registry via CONTAINER_REGISTRY_URL
-* 💪 Supports custom self-hosted runners (ubuntu, gpu, project-specific, etc.)
-* 🏷️ Auto-tags images using branch + timestamp, sha, or manual tag
-* 🚀 Outputs tags for downstream usage (e.g., push or sign)
+* 🔐 Secure credentials handling via secrets

 ### 🛠 Usage
 To use this workflow in your repo, call it from another workflow like this: